Storm Track: Here's Latest Projected Path, Timing For Weekend System

-Saturday's high temperature will be around 40 degrees under mostly cloudy skies.
+There could be snow showers until around 10 a.m.
+Saturday, Feb.
+1, followed by a chance for rain showers through the early afternoon on a cloudy day with the high temperature in the low 40s.

-The storm system will move out overnight Saturday into Sunday, Feb.
-2.
+There will be another chance for snow showers and rain showers Saturday night.

-Groundhog Day will be partly sunny with a high temperature in the low 40s.
+Groundhog Day on Sunday, Feb.
+2 will be partly sunny with a high temperature in the low 40s.

 There is still some uncertainty surrounding the strength and path of the storm.